thisisamirv/fastLowess-py/README.md

 # FastLowess Validation & Benchmarking Workspace

-This workspace is dedicated to validating the correctness and benchmarking the performance of the [fastLowess](https://github.com/thisisamirv/fastLowess) Rust crate against the reference Python implementation (`statsmodels`).
+This workspace is dedicated to validating the correctness and benchmarking the performance of the [fastLowess](https://github.com/thisisamirv/fastLowess-py) python package against the reference Python implementation (`statsmodels`).

-It builds the `fastLowess` crate from the `develop` branch (git dependency) to ensure the latest changes are tested.
+It installs the `fastLowess` package from the `develop` branch (git dependency) to ensure the latest changes are tested.

+> [!IMPORTANT]
+> Before running benchmarks or validation, run `make install` to install the latest version of the `fastLowess` package from the git develop branch.

 ## structure